AnshAtreja/user_list_management_backend/README.md

 This is the backend component of the User List Management project.
 It provides functionality for managing user lists and sending emails to users.

+## Technologies Used

+This application is built using the following technologies:

+- Node.js
+- Express.js
+- MongoDB
+- Mongoose
+- RabbitMQ
+- Nodemailer
+- dotenv

 ## Setup RabbitMQ

 1. **Install RabbitMQ:**